EmmaB/try_programming/chapters/uploads.md

 ```
    gem 'carrierwave'
    gem 'isbn'
-   gem 'haml'
 ```

 and save the file.

 \begin{aside}
 \label{aside:open_source}
 \heading{Why is the carrierwave and the isbn code free?}
 \noindent

 Rails is an open source library of code, known as a "gem".
 There are many different gems, created by developers around the world, made freely available as part of the open source software movement.
 There's a website called [rubygems.org](https://rubygems.org/) which acts as a reference for all the gems published.
 You can usually see the gem's source code on code repository service [github.com](http://github.com).

 The Ruby community encourages its members to open-source and contribute to as much high-quality gems as they can, so that everyone can benefit from code that has had many different developers working on it.

-We've included three gems here.
+We've included two gems here.
 The first is for uploading files.
-The second is an ISBN validations testing library, and the third is an alternative templating language to ERB.
-We'll look at them all in turn.
+The second is an ISBN validations testing library.
+We'll look at them  in turn.

 \end{aside}